The Internet Theater Magazine of Reviews, Features, Annotated Listings

 By Bruce T. Paddock

-The playwright, Halley Feiffer, is fairly well along the "career spectrum despite being just 32 years old.
+The playwright Halley Feiffer is fairly well along the "career spectrum despite being just 32 years old.
 She made waves and garnered acclaim in New York two years in a row, with I'm Gonna Pray For You So Hard in 2015 and the wonderfully titled A Funny Thing Happened on the Way to the Gynecologic Oncology Unit at Memorial Sloan-Kettering Cancer Center of New York City last year.
 Unfortunately, 2017 isn't going as well.

-Moscow Moscow Moscow Moscow Moscow Moscow (you'll forgive me if I simply refer to it as Moscow from now on) has the same characters and settings, the same scenes, the same on-and-off-stage developments, as well as many of the same dialog beats.
+Moscow Moscow Moscow Moscow Moscow Moscow (you'll forgive me if I simply refer to it as Moscow from now on) has the same characters and settings, the same scenes, the same on-and-off-stage developments, as well as many of the same dialogue beats.
 And yet, it isn't simply a new translation of Chekov's work.

-The difference is the tone, although it's hard to pin down exactly what the tone of thus new play is.
+The difference is the tone, although it's hard to pin down exactly what the tone of this new play is.
 Sometimes it's a kind of post-modern hipster chic with a dollop of meta commentary thrown in; other times it's more of a blunt instrument.

 The post-modernism is signaled as soon as the audience enters and sees Mark Wedland's set— which isn't really a set at all, but rather a collection of props and small pieces of furniture such as plastic waiting-room chairs.

 Then the actors enter and begin a rapid-fire spewing of Feiffer's aggressively millennial dialogue.
 There's "You look dope as hell today, Masha.
 But you already know how hot you are."
 The affection for the source material manifests itself in gentle meta-kidding like "OK, real quick: Maybe this is dumb, but why can't we go back to Moscow?"